openstack/openstack-manuals/doc/networking-guide/source/config-ipv6.rst

 At the current time OpenStack Networking does not provide any facility to support any flavor of NAT with IPv6.
 Unlike IPv4 there is no current embedded support for floating IPs with IPv6.
-It is assumed that the IPv6 addressing amongst the projects are using GUAs with no overlap across the projects.
+It is assumed that the IPv6 addressing amongst the projects is using GUAs with no overlap across the projects.

 Security considerations